This post may contain affiliate links. Please read my disclosure.

 What are crawfish?

-Crawfish are freshwater crustaceans that resemble little lobsters and typically come from Louisiana.
+Crawfish (or crayfish) are freshwater crustaceans that resemble little lobsters and typically come from Louisiana.
 They may also be called crayfish or crawdads or even mud bugs.
 Their meat is similar in flavor to lobster, crab or shrimp.

 What is a crawfish boil?